oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/04-capture-sql/capture-sql.md

 ## Task 1: Collect statements from AWR

-Capture workload information from the workload you generated in lab 2.
+Capture workload information from the workload you generated in lab 3 - Generate AWR Snapshot.
 This time you will capture from AWR and into a different SQL Tuning Set.

 1. Use the yellow terminal.
 Set the environment to the *UPGR* database and connect.